 Summary of Results

-The graphs above show that since March 2020 out of 284 members of staff at the clinical trials unit, 50 tested positive for COVID-19 by PCR and 142 have tested positive for antibodies.
-Vaccination of staff has begun and as expected we are seeing an increase in staff testing positive for SARS-CoV-2 antibodies.
+The graphs above show that since March 2020 out of 285 members of staff at the clinical trials unit, 50 tested positive for COVID-19 by PCR and 161 have tested positive for antibodies.
+The majority of staff have now been vaccinated and as expected we are seeing an increase in staff testing positive for SARS-CoV-2 antibodies.

 In addition to the Abbot CMIA test being used to measure levels of antibodies against the virus nucleocapsid we have introduced the Roche Elecsys® Anti-SARS-CoV-2 S assay which detects antibodies against the virus spike protein.
 This change was made because the Oxford/AstraZeneca and Pfizer/BioNTech vaccines generate antibodies to the spike protein and we want to be able to detect both natural and vaccine generated immunity.
 Our latest publication shows that individuals who have been infected with SARS-CoV-2 previously develop higher antibody levels following vaccination, with either the Pfizer/BioNTech or Oxford/AstraZeneca vaccine, in comparison to naive individuals who have not been infected with SARS-CoV-2 prior to vaccination13.
 Watch the animation summarising these findings.
 For more information about this clinical trial, registered at ClinicalTrials.gov visit: (NCT04404062).
 This concurs with studies of healthcare workers at St Bartholomew’s Hospital and Imperial College Healthcare NHS Trust, where individuals previously infected with SARS-CoV-2 developed peak antibody levels 140-fold higher than individuals with no previous infection following vaccination with the Pfizer/BioNTech vaccine11,12.